Phil/Psych 447, 2010

 Introduction to Course

-Questions about creativity:
+Questions about mind and society:

 Thagard: Why cognitive science needs philosophy and vice versa.

 Introduction to Philosophy

 - Epistemology: Theory of knowledge